istio/istio.io/content/en/docs/tasks/traffic-management/ingress/ingress-control/index.md

 metadata:
   name: httpbin-gateway
 spec:
-  # The selector matches the ingress gateway pod labels.
+  # The selector matches the ingress gateway pod labels
   # If you installed Istio using Helm following the standard documentation, this would be "istio=ingress"
   selector:
     istio: ingressgateway
   servers:
 - port:
       number: 80
       name: http
       protocol: HTTP
     hosts:
   - "httpbin.example.com"
 EOF
 {{< /text >}}